berylliumsec/nebula/README.md

 ## Acknowledgement

-First i would like to thank the AllMighty God who is the source of all knowledge, without Him, this would not be possible.
+First i would like to thank the All-Mighty God who is the source of all knowledge, without Him, this would not be possible.

 ## Why nebula?